widelands/widelands/README.md

 For using the Ninja build system, call

 ~~~~
+mkdir build
+cd build
 cmake -G Ninja ..
+ninja-build
 ~~~~

+Depending on the Ninja installation, the last line can also be just `ninja`.

 Note that the options are prefixed with `-D`.
 These are the available options: